StephenCleary/grounded-chatgpt/README.md

 There are several limitations in this example code that should be addressed before moving anything like this into production:
 1. The documents in the search index need to be small enough to fit several of them into the ChatGPT prompt.
 The current code uses a very simplistic system for chopping them up: translating the entire resource to a single text string and then attempting to divide it on sentence/word boundaries until they are small enough.
 It would be better to have more semantic divisions, i.e., split by subsections first, then by paragraphs, and only then by sentences/words.
 1. Similarly, the indexing in this sample code just uses plain 'ol text.
-Specifically, there is no support for table data.
-A better solution would be to use some kind of system that extracts structured data from structured documents (e.g., Azure Form Recognizer).
+Specifically, there is no support for table data, and the HTML parsing is very simplistic.
+A better solution would be to use some kind of system that extracts structured data from structured documents (e.g., [Azure Form Recognizer](https://azure.microsoft.com/en-us/products/form-recognizer/)).
 1. This is a very simple search system; it uses a basic lexical search.
-A better system would be a semantic search (i.e., Azure Semantic Search) or maybe a vector/embeddings search.
+A better system would be a semantic search (i.e., [Azure Semantic Search](https://learn.microsoft.com/en-us/azure/search/semantic-search-overview)) or maybe a vector/embeddings search (although that has additional costs anytime you need to (re-)generate the embeddings).
 1. This code is a proof of concept and does not implement any of the [responsible AI guidelines](https://azure.microsoft.com/en-us/solutions/ai/responsible-ai-with-azure/#overview) such as automated monitoring and a review process.